Tasnimwheebi/Reading-Notes/code-401/read-18.md

 ## What are serverless functions?
 A serverless function is a programmatic function written by a software developer for a single purpose.
 It's then hosted and maintained on infrastructure by cloud computing companies.
 These companies take care of code maintenance and execution so that developers can deploy new code faster and easier.

+## If you were to create a system that emulated Lambda functions, how would you do it?

+Lambda functions are used when you need a function for a short period of time.
+This is commonly used when you want to pass a function as an argument to higher-order functions, that is, functions that take other functions as their arguments.

+## Describe how a CDN works?
+A CDN (Content Delivery Network) is a highly-distributed platform of servers that helps minimize delays in loading web page content by reducing the physical distance between the server and the user.
+Without a CDN, content origin servers must respond to every single end user request.

+##

+* **A serverless function** is a programmatic function written by a software developer for a single purpose.
+It's then hosted and maintained on infrastructure by cloud computing companies.
+These companies take care of code maintenance and execution so that developers can deploy new code faster and easier.

+* **Cloud storage** allows you to save data and files in an off-site location that you access either through the public internet or a dedicated private network connection.
+Data that you transfer off-site for storage becomes the responsibility of a third-party cloud provider.

+* **Cloud CDN** (Content Delivery Network) uses Google's globally distributed edge points of presence to cache external HTTP(S) load balanced content close to your users.
+Caching content at the edges of Google's network provides faster delivery of content to your users while reducing serving costs.